-Pink depression glass was made by machines rather than by hand, and it was extremely cheap to make.
-For this reason, pink depression glass, as well as the other colors, was given out for free or .25 cents.
-The saucers, cups, cream and sugar containers, goblets, teacups, pitchers, bowls, and trays that pink depression glass make up are now valued by collectors and antique enthusiasts.
-(Source)
+Pink, green, and crystal were the most often produced colors of Depression Glass.
+The saucers, cups, cream and sugar containers, goblets, teacups, pitchers, bowls, and trays that pink Depression Glass make up are now valued by collectors and antique enthusiasts.

 What Era is Pink Depression Glass From?

 Pink Depression Glass was made during the Great Depression Era of the 1920s through the early 1940s.
 Although the Great Depression technically began in 1929, what came to be known as Depression Glass actually began being produced in 1923, according to the National Depression Glass Association.